JosephPenaQuino/dotfiles/README.md

 #### TMUX

-This section is based on the [tmux plugin manager repository](https://github.com/tmux-plugins/tpm).
+This section is based on the [TMUX plugin manager repository](https://github.com/tmux-plugins/tpm).
-Go to the tmux file:
+Go to the TMUX file:

 ```
 v ~/.tmux.conf